tomjwells/coti-node-monitoring/README.md

 - Configuring alerts (e.g. based on RAM usage, CPU usage, and response times)
 - More sophisticated dashboards that take better advantage of the unique information available from Coti nodes
 - Monitoring traefik (the web server) and charting response times
+- Create and maintain a systemd-compatible version of this monitoring method

 Dashboards are especially easy (and helpful) to contribute, as they can very easily be exported from Grafana as JSON files, and all that's needed to make them appear is place them in the directory `config/grafana/provisioning/dashboards`.